Carnegie Science Center

 One Allegheny Avenue

 Pittsburgh, PA 15212-5850

 A leader in science and technology education, Carnegie Science Center attracts more than 700,000 visitors each year and is one of the top science centers in the country.

 Opening its doors to the public in October 1991, the Science Center inspires curiosity and connects science and technology to everyday life through fun for everyone.

 The Science Center is located along the Ohio River on the North Shore, next to Heinz Field, with spectacular views of the downtown area and Mount Washington.

-Visitors experience more than 400 hands-on exhibits, the four-story domed Rangos Omnimax Theater, the Buhl Planetarium, a real cold war-era submarine, three live demonstration theaters, the world's largest and most comprehesive permanent robotics exhibition, the world-renowned Miniature Railroad & Village®, and and entire building adjacent to the Science Center's main building devoted to the science of sports.
+Visitors experience more than 400 hands-on exhibits, the Buhl Planetarium, a real cold war-era submarine, three live demonstration theaters, the world's largest and most comprehensive permanent robotics exhibition, the world-renowned Miniature Railroad & Village®, and and entire building adjacent to the Science Center's main building devoted to the science of sports.

 Carnegie Science Center is a premier resource in science, math, and technology initiatives for educators, students, and families in the tri-state area.
 Last year, the Science Center hosted more than 100,000 school group visitors.
 Nearly 8,000 students attend year-round camps and classes, and nearly 10,000 people have ventured to the Science Center for a sleepover adventure.